The-Known-Galaxy/archives/jedi/persons_of_interest/kirak_infil_a/kirak_infil_a.md

 # Introduction

-Kirak Infil’a was a Jedi Master when the Galactic Republic was coming to an end.
+Kirak Infilâ€™a was a Jedi Master when the Galactic Republic was coming to an end.
 His main specialty was combat when he was a Jedi.
 The Barash Vow was something that Kirak took, which restricted him from doing anything that was related to the Jedi Order.
 Because Kirak was not an official Jedi during the time of the Jedi Purge and Order 66, he was not terminated.
 In the future, he wielded a green lightsaber and faced the once-Jedi Knight, Darth Vader.

 # Section 1

 Because Kirak had a major specialty in combat during the time in the Jedi Order, he was able to put up a fight against Vader.
 He was almost able to defeat Vader, by pushing him off a cliff.
 However, the Sith Lord was able to repair the damage he had taken, by repairing his suit with the parts from Kirak's droid, Arex.